nysenate/Bluebird-CRM/civicrm/custom/ext/uk.co.compucorp.civicase/tests/backstop_data/Readme.md

 ```
 waitForAjaxComplete             // Set to true if any event (click/hover) loads some content through AJAX
 isUIBPopover                    // Set to true if the hover state opens a uib popover
-captureLoadingScreen            // Sets to true if backstop don't want to wait for loading state to complete and capture the loading screen
 ```